rollkit/docs/tutorials/gm-world-testnet.md

-# GM world rollup: Part two
+# GM world rollup: Part 2

 ## Deploying to a Celestia testnet

-This tutorial is part two of the GM world rollup tutorials.
-In this tutorial, it is expected that you've completed [part one](./gm-world.md) of the tutorial and are familiar with running a local rollup devnet.
+This tutorial is part 2 of the GM world rollup tutorials.
+In this tutorial, it is expected that you've completed [part 1](./gm-world.md) of the tutorial and are familiar with running a local rollup devnet.

 The script for this tutorial is built for Celestia's